Post office box: Africa

-Cameroon

-Cameroon uses the PO Boxes in Kumba, Yaoundé, Duoala, Bamenda, and other provinces.
+Cameroon uses the PO Boxes in Kumba, Yaoundé, Douala, Bamenda, and other provinces.

-Namibia

 In Namibia, PO boxes are the only form of mail delivery to private individuals.
 Even small settlements feature a block of PO boxes for rent.
 In Windhoek, capital and the only large town, blocks of PO boxes are scattered all over the city and not necessarily located at post offices but at shopping malls, in pedestrian zones or on public places.

-South Africa

 The South African Post Office has Post Boxes available for rent.
 These are usually attached to or close to a post office.
 In urban areas with PO Boxes for rent there also may be home delivery of mail.
 In rural areas Post Boxes are often compulsory as no street deliveries take place.
 In the areas for which there is no street delivery, Post Boxes are not charged for.
 Boxes and Street delivery postal codes may be the same in an area, or may differ.
 Private Bags are available for recipients of large mail volumes.